Earth Processes

 Learning Outcomes

-1. Provide an outline the various Earth processes which affect the planet and explain how these processes have influenced the Irish Landscape.
+1. Provide an outline the various Earth processes which affect the planet and explain how some of these processes have influenced the Irish Landscape.

-4. Develop the competence to interpret the landscape for themselves and for others in an outdoor setting.
+4. Have a basic competence to explain and interpret landscape features for others in an outdoor setting.

 7. Analyse their own learning and identify methods of increasing their learning